lazd/lazd.github.io/source/posts/Macinpi - A Raspberry Pi powered Mac Classic.md

 ### Connectivity

-The vacant holes on the rear of the machine where the old ports used to be need to be put to good use.
-A friend of mine helps me weld a steel plate back there, I trace out holes crudely with a pencil, make a few markings, drill a few holes, and route out some ports with my Dremel.
+The vacant holes on the rear of the machine where the old ports were need to be put to good use.
+My friend Kim helps me weld a steel plate back there.
+I trace out holes crudely with a pencil, make a few markings, drill a few holes, and route out some ports with my Dremel.

 2x [panel mount USB-A 3.0](https://amzn.to/3unrLsb).
 1x [panel mount USB-C](https://amzn.to/3gnn5dH).
 1x [panel mount 4 pin mini-DIN](https://www.ebay.com/itm/274516442073).
 Some M2 and M3 screws.